French killer's Facebook broadcast underscores live video challenges

+BRIEF-Prestige Brands Holdings says entered amendment to term loan agreement - Sec filing

+* On Jan 26, co and unit prestige brands, inc entered amendment to term loan credit agreement - Sec filing

-SAN FRANCISCO After Larossi Abballa killed a French police commander and the commander's partner on Tuesday, he took to Facebook Live to encourage viewers in a 12-minute video to follow his example: Kill prison staff, police officials, journalists, lawmakers.
+SAN FRANCISCO, June 14 After Larossi Abballa killed a French police commander and the commander's partner on Tuesday, he took to Facebook Live to encourage viewers in a 12-minute video to follow his example: Kill prison staff, police officials, journalists, lawmakers.

 The incident underscores the immense challenges companies such as Facebook Inc, Twitter Inc and Google's YouTube face as they push live video streaming to hundreds of millions of people.